Home » Drinks » Iced White Chocolate Mocha Recipe [Starbucks CopyCat]

 You can reduce the amount of white chocolate used in the recipe or opt for a white chocolate with lower sugar content.
 You can also balance the sweetness by adding a pinch of salt.

-Hot or Iced White Chocolate Mocha (Starbucks CopyCat)
+Iced White Chocolate Mocha (Starbucks CopyCat)

 Prep Time 15 minutes